marijnh/Eloquent-JavaScript/21_skillsharing.md

 might explain how to cultivate ((celery)).
 Or in a programming skill-sharing group, you could drop by and tell people about Node.js.

-{{index learning, "users’ group"}}
+{{index learning, "users' group"}}

-Such meetups—also often called _users’ groups_ when they are about computers—are a great way to broaden your horizon, learn about new developments, or simply meet people with similar interests.
+Such meetups—also often called _users' groups_ when they are about computers—are a great way to broaden your horizon, learn about new developments, or simply meet people with similar interests.
 Many larger cities have a JavaScript meetup.
 They are typically free to